 If you incur automobile expenses in your business then you may need to fill Part 4 of the Schedule C.

 Note that the total business-related automobile expenses are mentioned on line 9 of part 2 of the schedule C. So you’re only required to fill part 4 if you filled that line.
 In case otherwise, you can totally ignore this part 4.
+Keep this in mind when looking into those geico reviews for your business automobile.

 When it comes to adding vehicle expenses you have two options.
 Either enter the actual expenses or calculate your expenses by multiplying your business miles driven by the standard mileage rates.
 For 2017 it is 54.5 cents per mile.